iblancasa/iblancasa/README.md

 ### 🖥️ A little bit about me...

-I work as Internal Tools Engineer.
+I work as Quality Engineer at **Red Hat**.
+I work with Kubernetes, OpenShift, Golang, Jenkins and tons of tests!

-During the last years I was working on the build system of the main product from the company.
+Previously, I worked on the build system of the the **RTI** main product (*ConnextDDS*).
 I had the opportunity to develop my skills on:

 * Build system development CMake and Gradle.
 Expertise using different platforms: Linux, Darwin, Windows, Android, VxWorks, Integrity, QNX, Lynx and AIX.
 * Continuous Integration: Jenkins